Seymour Vesey-FitzGerald: Background and education

 FitzGerald was the illegitimate son of the 2nd Baron FitzGerald and Vesey.
 He was educated at both Christ Church, Oxford and Oriel College, Oxford, graduating with a degree in Classics in 1837.

 Political career

 FitzGerald was elected member for Horsham in 1848, but was unseated on petition.
 In 1852 he was once again elected for Horsham and was able to hold the seat until 1865.
-He served under The 14th Earl of Derby as Under-Secretary of State for Foreign Affairs between 1858 and 1859.
+He served under the Earl of Derby as Under-Secretary of State for Foreign Affairs between 1858 and 1859.

 In 1866 he was appointed Governor of Bombay, admitted to the Privy Council and (17 August 1887) made a Knight Commander of the Order of the Star of India, and Knight Grand Commander of the Order of the Indian Empire.

 On his return to Britain, he again represented Horsham in parliament from 1874 to 1875.
 In 1875, he was appointed Chief Charity Commissioner.

-He married Maria Seymour, daughter of Edward Seymour, in 1840 and had a son and daughter.
+Personal life

+In 1840, Vesey-FitzGerald married Maria Tryphena Seymour (1821–1865), a daughter of Edward Seymour, and their children included William Gerald Seymour (1841–1910), Tryphena Elizabeth Seymour (born 1843), Edward Percy Seymour (1853–1924), who was the father of the naturalist and author Brian Vesey-Fitzgerald, and Carlotta Edith Beatrix Seymour (1859–1939).